arthurcgusmao/arthurcgusmao.github.io/_posts/2017-09-27-managing-your-bibliography.md

 ### Recursive subcollections in Zotero

 By default Zotero does not list items of sub-collections in the item-list.
-You can modify that through the [recursive collections](https://forums.zotero.org/discussion/3317/recursive-display-of-all-items-of-a-collection-and-its-subcollections/#Comment_14225) option.
+You can modify that through the [recursive collections](https://forums.zotero.org/discussion/3317/recursive-display-of-all-items-of-a-collection-and-its-subcollections/#Comment_14225) advanced option:

+![Set the custom variable `extensions.zotero.recursiveCollections` to true by double clicking over the Value column in the respective line.][img:zotsubcol]

+[img:zotsubcol]: /images/posts/zotero_recursivecollections.png